Providing peace of mind – a snapshot of some of our policies and procedures.

-Safe recruitment – All our staff are CRB-checked and are required to provide suitable references, at least one of which must be from a previous employer.
+Safe recruitment – All our staff are DBS checked and are required to provide suitable references, at least one of which must be from a previous employer.

 How you can help – We ask parents and carers to complete our “Everything About Me” form which covers such issues as health conditions, dietary requirements, likes and dislikes, and we adhere to the requirements throughout a child’s stay with us.
 A child can only be collected from Educare by a person who is registered with us.

 Learning journey – Each child will be matched with a key staff member who will be responsible for managing their learning journey.
 This documents educational aims and learning achievements.